reznikmm/ada-howto/md/delta-aggregate.md

 ```

 ## Delta aggregate for records
-Somtimes you need to create a copy of an object with a few modifications.
+Sometimes you need to create a copy of an object with a few modifications.
 Before Ada 2020 it would involve a dummy object declaration or an aggregate with associations for each property.
-Without "a declaration expression", the dummy object approach doesn't work in a contract aspects.
-A limited component won't work with dummy object approach neither.
-While an re-listing properties in an aggregate could be too hard.
+Without "a declaration expression", the dummy object approach doesn't work in contract aspects.
+A limited component won't work with dummy object approach either.
+While  re-listing properties in an aggregate could be too hard.

 So, in Ada 2020, you can use a _delta aggregate_.
 For instance: